-INSIDE : Learn how to make a customized store bought Baker Costume and DIY Cupcake Costume for your children this Halloween season.
-It is also perfect for playing dress-up play after the holiday is over!
+INSIDE : Learn how to take a store bought Baker Halloween Costume and a Cupcake Halloween Costume and add some simple DIY ideas for your children this Halloween season.
+It is also perfect for playing dress-up imaginative play after the holiday is over!

-This year I finally wised up for Halloween!
-I’ve been making my kiddos coordinating homemade Halloween costumes since they started dressing up (owls, Scuba Divers and Planets).
 It’s been fun and something I really enjoy doing, but we have a lot of crazy going on in our lives this year so I wanted to go the LOW STRESS Halloween Costume route.
-Today I am sharing how to customize easy store bought Baker and Cupcake Halloween Costumes for children!
+Today I am sharing how to customize easy store bought Baker Costume ideas and Cupcake Costume ideas for children!

 We do a lot of dress-up at our house, so I wanted my kids to be something fun that they can enjoy throughout the year and easy!
 I still had some creative fun but went 90% store bought and 10% homemade.
 And you WON’T believe how inexpensive these costumes were, read to the very bottom to see!!